huggingface/transformers/docs/source/en/conversations.md

 4. We [generate](https://huggingface.co/docs/transformers/en/llm_tutorial) a response from the model.
 5. The tokens output by the model are decoded back to a string

-## Advanced: Performance, memory and hardware
+## Performance, memory and hardware

 You probably know by now that most machine learning tasks are run on GPUs.
 However, it is entirely possible to generate text from a chat model or language model on a CPU, albeit somewhat more slowly.
 If you can fit